 Over the last decade or so, pool owners have tried to move away from the use of chemicals especially chlorine which has, as many negative effects to using as positive effects on disinfecting swimming pools and spas.
 One disinfecting process is the use of Ozone in swimming pools in leu of Chlorine.
 What is an Ozone Swimming Pool?

-Ozone Pool Systems are used as a secondary sanitizer reducing the need for harsh chemicals like Chlorine & Bromide, Ozone is effective oxidizer but only treats pool H2O while passing through the chamber in the filter system, then a small amount of Chlorine is added creating a residual in the pool H2O
+Ozone Pool Systems are used as a secondary sanitizer reducing the need for harsh chemicals like Chlorine & Bromide, Ozone is an effective oxidizer but only treats pool H2O while passing through the chamber in the filter system, then a small amount of Chlorine is added creating a residual in the pool H2O

 Ozone is an effective disinfectant for treating municipal and industrial wastewater, enabling the end user to meet EPA pre-treatment standards.
 Ozone is effective in treating numerous complex, toxic chemicals.